 - Each week, students should read the assigned papers and write at a minimum of 200 words (half a page, single-spaced, per paper) summaries of each paper (two articles = approx. 1 page).
 We would like to encourage electronic submission, via Canvas.
-For those who have trouble accessing canvas, we will also accept submission over email to cbb752 (at) gersteinlab.org BEFORE the start of each section. - Each student will give one presentation about a selected paper (approx. 20 min) in one of the sessions. - Students will be graded on a combination of the written summary, presentation, and participation in discussions. - If you are presenting, you are exempt from writing a summary. - Please notify TFs in advance if you cannot come to the discussion session.
+For those who have trouble accessing canvas, we will also accept submission over email to cbb752 (at) gersteinlab.org BEFORE the start of each section. - Each student will give one presentation about a selected paper (approx. 20 min) in one of the sessions. - Students will be graded on a combination of the written summary, presentation, and participation in discussions. - If you are presenting, you are exempt from writing summaries for the week of your presentation. - Please notify TFs in advance if you cannot come to the discussion session.
 Student can miss up to one discussion section without a penalty.